M1 vs. Robinhood Comparison Review

 - Can you trade options on M1?

-For both new and experienced investors there’s a lot to like about both platforms, learn if M1 Finance or Robinhood is right for you (or both).
+For both new and experienced investors there’s a lot to like about both platforms, learn if the M1 Finance app or Robinhood app is right for you (or both).

 M1 Finance vs. Robinhood—Overview